-Thanksgiving Day is the day of giving thanks it is the most celebrated festival of America and Canada; that celebrates the harvest.
+Thanksgiving Day is the day of giving thanks, and it is the most celebrated festival in America and Canada; that celebrates the harvest.

 It is a 3-day long festival where people travel from all over the country to celebrate the holiday with their families.

-Traditional Thanksgiving food includes turkey with stuffing, mashed potatoes, cranberries sauce, pumpkin pie, and many more.
+Traditional Thanksgiving food includes turkey with stuffing, mashed potatoes, cranberry sauce, pumpkin pie, and many more.

-Thanksgiving is also called Turkey day by some people, as it reminds them that turkey is the main course on the Thanksgiving dinner table.
+Some people also call Thanksgiving Turkey Day, as it reminds them that turkey is the main course on the Thanksgiving dinner table.

 Turkey Day It’s just a fun way to say Thanksgiving, it has nothing to do with not wanting to use the word Thanksgiving, it’s just that people love funny nicknames and ways to say things.